thomasrobertgee/recipe-app/README.md

 ## Features

+- **Automated Web Scraper** to fetch live weekly specials from Coles.
 - **AI-powered recipe generation** triggered by a button in the UI.
 - Fetches and displays a list of recipes from the backend API.
 - A dedicated page with a structured form for managing weekly specials.